 CLAIM: Poor households need to spend an unacceptable amount of their money on tax services

 REPUDIATION: Unacceptable to whom?
 The wealthy democratic socialists trying to tell poor people what choices to make?
 The fact that poor people willingly purchase additional services that cost them less than their monthly internet, phone, or television bills, tells us that it is acceptable to those “poor” people choosing between free and cheap.

-CLAIM: The wealthy pay for tax services that enable them to pay lower rates or no tax at all
+CLAIM: The wealthy buy tax services that enable them to pay lower rates or no tax at all

 REPUDIATION: The tax code – a great maze of incentives and deterrents is, itself, a product of institutionalists.
 We Americans who disavow socialism, dirigisme, zwangswirtschaft, and indicative planning are the victims of those policies, not the beneficiaries.

 The wealthy are no more at fault to minimize their tax obligation by classifying their expenses and income, than low-income Americans are at fault for taking deliberate steps to qualify themselves for redistribution.
-Outside of this tyrannical system of control are we, the valorists, who repudiate the injustices of dirigisme – which makes acrobatic schemers out of the rich and poor alike.
+Outside of this tyrannical system of control are we, the valorists.
+We are the ones who repudiate the injustices of dirigisme – the economic policy which makes acrobatic schemers out of the rich and poor alike.

 CLAIM: Opposition to the TFSA, introduced in bipartisanship by a Democrat and Republican, is a result of Intuit and H&R Block lobbyists.